tim-hardcastle/pipefish/examples/sql_and_html/README.md

 This demo comes in three parts.

 * `crud.pf` is the main program.
-It sets up a very simple SQL daatabase and supplies commands to interact with it.
+It sets up a very simple SQL database and supplies commands to interact with it.
 It is purely imperative, because all it's doing besides defining types is IO.

 * By contrast, `htmlFormat` is purely functional, a little library for rendering Pipefish values into HTML, knocked up for the occasion to demonstrate how we can use "snippets" to embed a new or existing DSL in Pipefish.